slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 We consider three attacker profiles differentiated by the attacker's capabilities and privileges as related to the build they wish to subvert (the "target build").

+TODO: Tie attack profiles into the rest of this page.

 #### Project contributors

 -   Capabilities